kastle-lab/education-gateway/resource-pages/personas.md

 **The Ronnie**

-I am a Resource Developer for the Health and Justice  Theme.
-I need to be able to learn about KGs in a theoretical and practical  level so I can create resources  to address frequently asked questions about KGs and SPARQL.
-That also includes any tools that are used for creation/deployment/validation.
+I am a Resource Developer for the [Health and Justice](https://sail-ua.github.io/okn-page/)  Theme.
+I plan to learn both the theory and practice of Knowledge Graphs so I can create clear and useful guides for people who are new to this area.
+My goal is to explain what Knowledge Graphs are, how SPARQL works, and why they matter for health and justice research.
+I intend to explore tools used for building, validating, and deploying Knowledge Graphs, and document my learning process.
+I also plan to create tutorials, examples, and FAQs to help others apply these tools.
+My end goal is to design simple workflows that make Knowledge Graphs easier to use and understand.

+My background in public health and community outreach has given me experience working with data related to social and health issues, but my understanding of knowledge graph theory and ontology modeling is still at an early stage.
+I want to build a strong foundation in how KGs represent connected data, design meaningful ontologies, and apply these skills to real-world health and justice projects.

 Learning Steps: